Logan's Run (film): Filming

 Producers saved $3 million by finding readily available locations in numerous Dallas buildings, including the Apparel Mart at Dallas Market Center (The Great Hall), Oz Restaurant and Nightclub (The Love Shop) and Pegasus Place (Sandman headquarters), the Fort Worth Water Gardens, and the Hyatt Regency Hotel in Houston.
 The Sewage Disposal Plant in El Segundo, California was used for the underground escape sequences.

 Post-production

 Post-production took eight months, including completion of the score.
 The score was composed and conducted by Jerry Goldsmith, with orchestrations by Arthur Morton.
 The score "adheres to two distinct sound palettes: strings, keyboards and abstract electronics only for cues inside the City and full orchestra for outside".
-The first release of portions of the score was on MGM Records on LP, in 1976.
+The first release of portions of the score was on LP released in 1976 by MGM Records.
 The complete expanded and newly remixed score was issued on CD in January 2002 by Film Score Monthly.